 Moisturisers and barrier creams

 As with eczema generally, moisturising creams or ointments are helpful for dry, peeling or cracked skin and to act as a barrier against water or chemicals.
 There are many different brands, which can be bought over the counter or prescribed.
 See your pharmacist or doctor for suggestions.
-There is also a separate leaflet called Emollients (Moisturisers) for Eczema which gives more details.
+See separate leaflet called Moisturisers (Emollients) for Eczema for more details.

 The usual steroid treatment for pompholyx is a short course of a high-strength steroid cream or ointment, used on the affected areas of skin.
 If your skin is blistered or wet (weeping), a cream type will work best.
 For dry or thick skin, ointment works better.
 High-strength steroids should not be used for more than about two weeks, without medical advice.

-In severe cases of pompholyx, steroid tablets may (rarely) be used.
+Rarely, in severe cases of pompholyx, steroid tablets may be used.
 They are effective but, again, may have side-effects, so are only used if really necessary.

 Antibiotic medicines and antifungal treatment